 Being a personal support worker means you need to look and act like a professional.
 Our industry partners share what they look for in an employee and what professionalism means to them.

 Humber is a leading-edge facility in every respect.
 Fully equipped labs use simulation mannequins to prepare you for the workplace by exposing you to real life scenarios you might encounter in the workplace.

 Provide compassionate care to those in need with a career as a personal support worker.

-You will be qualified to provide services to clients and their families in a variety of healthcare settings such as long-term care facilities, palliative care centres, hospitals and clients’ homes.
+You will be qualified to provide services to clients and their families in a variety of health-care settings such as long-term care facilities, palliative care centres, hospitals and clients’ homes.

-Every attempt is made to ensure that information contained in this website is current and accurate.
+Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.